daylight-lab/III/network-interference-events/aws-setup.md

    data needed for this analysis, create an AWS EC2 instance by following [OONI's metadb sharing directions](https://github.com/ooni/sysadmin/blob/master/docs/metadb-sharing.md).
-   Instead of selecting the 16.04, **select the Ubuntu 16.04 deep Learning kit** (which includes Jupyter notebook)
 1. After tunneling into the EC2 instance, run <code>sudo -u postgres psql -U postgres metadb -c 'SELECT MAX(bucket_date) FROM autoclaved'</code> to check that the output matches the day before the download.